Cosmological Constraints on the Sign-Changeable Interactions: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+We thank the referee for quite useful comments and suggestions, which help us to improve this work.
 We are grateful to Professors Rong-Gen~Cai and Shuang~Nan~Zhang for helpful discussions.
 We also thank Minzi~Feng, as well as Xiao-Peng~Ma, for kind help and discussions.
 This work was supported in part by NSFC under Grant No.~10905005, the Excellent Young Scholars Research Fund of Beijing Institute of Technology, and the Fundamental Research Fund of Beijing Institute of Technology.